 For a chipped or knocked-out tooth, we recommend storing it in a sealed container with contact solution or milk.
 If it is an adult patient, they can safely hold the tooth in their mouth.
 If the tooth falls onto the floor, please do not scrub or clean the tooth as it can break away small, integral parts of the structure and make it harder to place back in the socket.

 While some toothaches are normal and may happen due to sensitivity when eating something hot or cold, if a toothache lasts for longer than 24 hours, we recommend booking a visit with our practice.
-You should take an over-the-counter pain reliever to ease the pain and can apply a warm compress to the outside of your cheek.
+You should take an over-the-counter pain reliever to ease the pain and apply a warm compress to the outside of your cheek.

 A dental abscess, also known as an infection, often occurs because of an untreated cavity.
 Sometimes, this can lead to the need for a root canal if the infection has damaged the pulp of the tooth.
-We’ll likely provide you with antibiotics and drain the abscess, if need be, as well as look to make sure it hasn't damaged your teeth internally.
+We’ll likely provide you with antibiotics and drain the abscess if need be, as well as look to make sure it hasn’t damaged your teeth internally.
 You may need to return for a follow-up visit to make sure the infection has cleared up.

 If you have a bad cut in your mouth that won’t stop bleeding, you should visit your local emergency room before visiting our practice so they can provide medical attention and clear you of any serious issues.
-Dependent on the diagnosis, they may provide care there or recommend you visit our practice.
+Depending on the diagnosis, they may provide care there or recommend you visit our practice.

 While bleeding gums after brushing aren’t a dental emergency, it does mean that you should visit our practice soon for an appointment.
 Bleeding gums can be a sign of gingivitis or early-stage gum disease.
 It’s important to make an appointment with us at the first sign of this so it can be stopped in its tracks before irreparable damage is done.